We Can Choose How We React

 Responding Versus Reacting

-Therapeutically, I work mainly from a mindfulness perspective.
-An invaluable mindfulness skill which can be applied to daily life is the concept of “responding” and not “reacting.”
+Therapeutically, I sometimes work from a mindfulness perspective.
+An invaluable mindfulness skill that can be applied to daily life is the concept of “responding” and not “reacting.”
 As Victor Frankl famously said, “between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”

 While this is one of my favorite quotes, I know from personal experience that this is easier said than done.
-Our brains are wired to respond in habitual ways to stimuli.
+Our brains are wired to respond habitually.
 In most cases, this is actually a helpful thing!
 Imagine if you had to think very hard about your every move every time you got behind the wheel of a car or ate a meal.
 Automatic reactions to familiar stimuli are an efficient way to move through the world, and they free up mental space for other important things.

 Yet sometimes this autopilot doesn’t serve us.
-It can lead to reaching for cake when we are lonely, completely shutting down when overwhelmed, or in my case, responding defensively out of feelings of anxiety and indignancy.
+It can lead to reaching for cake when we are lonely, completely shutting down when overwhelmed, or responding defensively out of when feeling threatened.

 Strategies for Responding Skillfully in a Heated Interaction